shellspec/shellspec/README.md

 The hooks may fail in subtle ways if there is output to stderr, even if the return code / exit code is `0`.

-Commands like `git checkout` routinely write to stdout, even if there was no actual failure, so be aware that your hooks may fail because of this.
+Commands like `git checkout` routinely write to stderr, even if there was no actual failure, so be aware that your hooks may fail because of this.

 ### Helpers